 UPDATE: Just got an email with an update and it's good news so thought I should share it with you!

-I ended up going with a migration agent but probably could’ve done it myself.
-I was just nervous and wanted “piece of mind”, especially with the situation I was in.
+I ended up going with a migration agent but probably could've done it myself.
+I was just nervous and wanted “peace of mind”, especially with the situation I was in.